IBM/kafka-streaming-click-analysis/README.md

 After downloading and extracting the Kafka distribution binary and the data, run the command as follows:

-*Note: Replace `ip:port` with the broker urls found in the credentials section of the Message Hub service.*
+*Note: Replace `ip:port` with the `kafka_brokers_sasl` value found in the credentials section of the Message Hub service.*

 ```
 $ cd kafka_2.10-0.10.2.1
 $ tail -200 data/2017_01_en_clickstream.tsv | KAFKA_OPTS="-Djava.security.auth.login.config=config/jaas.conf" bin/kafka-console-producer.sh --broker-list ip:port --topic clicks --producer.config=config/producer.properties

 ```
 **Note:** You might need to add credential information to the `jaas.conf` config file.
-It typically has the following format:
+Create this file in the `kafka_2.10-0.10.2.1/config` directory.
+Use the following format, substituting your Message Hub credentials for username and password:

 ```
 KafkaClient {